 Maybe.
 It would've depended on how "bad" his knees actually were

-- how loose was the string? how deep were the sockets?
+- how loose were the ligaments? how deep were the sockets?

-Just as with some dogs, in some cases, no matter what you do,
+Just as with some dogs, no matter what you do,

 they are going to develop arthritis at a very early age.
 Those

 same dogs, if they are put through strenuous activities at an